pathmodel/pathmodel/README.rst

 In this folder, three files will be created:

--sterol_pwy_2541.lp: containing the input data.
+-sterol_pwy.lp: containing the input data.

 -inferred_sterol.lp: the inferred reactions.